beckn/missions/docs/starter_kit/starter_kit.md

 After unbundling, you will be listening to an endpoint in your software (called as webhook).
 On this endpoint you will receive all the Beckn messages (search, confirm, status etc).
 When you receive any such message, you have to do the following:

-- Broadly check if the message is structurally alright and return back an HTTP 200 message with the following message `{ message: { ack: { status: 'ACK' } }`
+- Broadly check if the message is structurally alright and return back an HTTP 200 message with the following ACK status. `{ message: { ack: { status: 'ACK' } }`
 - Process the message (e.g if it is a order confirmation - confirm message, create order in database, trigger payment verification etc ) and compose a response (e.g. on_confirm).
 - Call the corresponding endpoint (e.g. on_confirm) on the **Beckn Adapter** (The word Beckn Adapter and the reference implementation, Protocol Server[explained below] are used interchangeably in this document).
 - The Beckn Adapter will take care of returning the response message to the BAP(Customer facing App Platform) that sent the original message.
 The BAP will inform the user of order confirmation.